hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

     * If you use Tor Gateway, your info maybe exposed
       * They suggest to download Tor and configer your router
     ![onion limitations](https://github.com/hanhanwu/Hanhan_Data_Science_Resources2/blob/master/onion%20limitations.png)

+  * <b>Social Engineering With Google Analytics</b>: https://www.youtube.com/watch?v=3bb87rb70jU&index=37&list=UU6Om9kAkl32dWlDSNlDS9Iw
+    * Google Analytics is a freemium web analytics service offered by Google that tracks and reports website traffic.
+      * It uses IP to decide where the traffics come from, so sometimes it may look like many traffics from the same spot.
+So, using IP is not a good way to identify a real single user.
+The IP could make the attacker get touble
+    * The attacker can send POST to Google Analytics, and create lots of fake traffic.
+It looks like simple technique, but the scenarios he mentioned sounds interesting:
+      * Content Control - by creating the fake traffic, you can support/discourage the content of a website (which uses Google Analytics)
+      * Ecommerce Control - by creating the fake traffic, you can try to support/discourage product, features, sales
+      * Web Development Espionage - by creating the fake traffic, you can overflow the traffic, fake the visiting traffic, in order to break the client and WebDev company's (the website uses Google Analytics) relationship
+      * Nation State Espionage - you can create many good traffics to hide bad traffic
+      * Search Engine Optimization & Traffic Scam - similar to clicking farm
+      * Attackers - to know visotors
+      * denial of service
+    * He suggested a good way for user emulation
+      * To mimic a real user, better not show this user appeared and then disappeared.
+Better to show the user visited pages and interact with the site, but don't do too much (you can check the average in your google analytics statistics)
+      * Geo spoofing, to protect IP and also to make it looks like users from 1+ spot
+      * Randomness
+      * threading
+      * Auto urls: automatically grab urls from google
+      * Proxy to protect yourself (really?)
+    * To prevent user emulation attacks
+      * Don't put Google Analytics JS in your website, and script in server logs, and POSTS to analytics on user's behalf

 * Learn it, Just Out of Curiosity
   * https://www.youtube.com/watch?v=S9MxbC0PO10